Markets

 Latest signals

-In development — not yet live.
-The plan: every Add, Reduce, Roll and Exit across the Closelook model portfolios, logged in real time with the reasoning in plain English.
+Live: every Add, Reduce, Roll and Exit across the Closelooknet model portfolios, logged with the reasoning in plain English.
+SSR-seeds with the static fallback for first paint, then replaces with the freshest rows from /api/signals/trades.
 The Pattern Engine feed (proprietary patterns from the Directional Alpha framework) joins this page when the signal-ticker worker ships.

 Functional indices